T.J. Miller: Film

 In Cloverfield, Miller's film debut, he appeared onscreen for only a few minutes, but his voice was heard in almost every scene as the character who videotaped most of the events depicted.
 In 2009, he played Cessna Jim in The Goods: Live Hard, Sell Hard and the dim-witted grindcore musician Rory in Mike Judge's comedy Extract.
 In 2010, he co-starred in She's Out of My League as Stainer, played Brian the Concierge in Get Him to the Greek and appeared in a supporting role in the film Unstoppable.

-He voiced the character Tuffnut Thorston in the Oscar-nominated animated films How to Train Your Dragon and How to Train Your Dragon 2.
+Miller voiced the character Tuffnut Thorston in the Oscar-nominated animated films How to Train Your Dragon and How to Train Your Dragon 2.
 He also played Dan in Gulliver's Travels, released in December 2010.
 He played the supporting character of Ranger Jones in the live-action/animated Yogi Bear 2010 film.
 Unlike his character on the cartoon show, he is "dumb-but-not-in-a-funny-way", according to the Buffalo News.
 He was cast in the part after two auditions; as a joke, he sent Warner Bros. an improvised video audition with an actual bear, though he had already been offered the part before they received it.

-In 2011, he appeared in the film Our Idiot Brother.
+In 2011, Miller appeared in the film Our Idiot Brother.
 He had a cameo as administrative personnel for Rolling Stone in the 2012 film Rock of Ages.
 He starred in the 2016 film Search Party alongside Adam Pally.
 In 2014, he appeared in Transformers: Age of Extinction.
 In November 2014, he was the voice of Fred in the superhero CGI film Big Hero 6.
 He also played Weasel in Deadpool and Deadpool 2.
 In 2017, he portrayed the voice of the main protagonist Gene, a meh emoji with abnormal expressions, in the animated The Emoji Movie, which received extremely negative reviews.
 In late March 2018, he appeared in a supporting role as I-R0K in the film Ready Player One, which was directed by Steven Spielberg.

 Audio

 On September 12, 2011, Miller released a comedy rap concept album titled The Extended Play E.P.
 The album features comedians Bo Burnham, Doug Benson, Pete Holmes and hip-hop artists Ugly Duckling and Johnny Polygon.
 In 2012, Miller released The Extended Play E.P.
 Illegal Art Remix Tape.
 Also in 2012, Miller released Mash Up Audiofile on Comedy Central Records to mixed reviews.
 Miller started appearing on Chicago-based comedy podcast Red Bar Radio in 2006 as a semi-regular co-host.
 He hosts a podcast with friend and fellow comedian Cash Levy, titled Cashing in with TJ Miller, which began airing in March 2012 on the artist Network.
 He is also a frequent guest on Doug Benson's podcast Doug Loves Movies.